publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stC/ptIV/ch631/m__us_usc_t10_s7235.md

     The Secretary of the Navy shall establish areas, to be known as “Southern Sea Otter Military Readiness Areas”, for national defense purposes.
 Such areas shall include each of the following:

-        (1) The area that includes Naval Base Ventura County, San Nicolas Island, and Begg Rock and the adjacent and surrounding waters within the following coordinates:    N. Latitude/W. Longitude′
+        (1) The area that includes Naval Base Ventura County, San Nicolas Island, and Begg Rock and the adjacent and surrounding waters within the following coordinates:    N. Latitude/W. Longitude

             33°27.8′/119°34.3′